jaegarsaun/nutriscan/README.md

-# nutriscan
+# Nutri-Scan
-A Native app that scans the nutrition facts of a food product and tells you if its generally good or bad for you to eat based on your current diet
+A Native app that scans the nutrition facts of a food product and tells you if its generally good or bad for you to eat based on your current diet.